turingschool-examples/backend_mod_1_prework/day_6/questions.md

 ## Day 5 Questions

 1. In your own words, what is a Class?
+Attributes and behaviors of objects are defined in Ruby as a class.

 1. In relation to a Class, what is an attribute?